-The sixth Innovative Lawyers Summit hosted by the Financial Times and RSG Consulting will be a three-day festival exploring themes of speed, sustainability, trust and collaboration.
+The sixth Innovative Lawyers Summit hosted by the Financial Times and RSG Consulting was a three-day festival exploring themes of speed, sustainability, trust and collaboration.

-The summit is organised to cover three geographical regions: Asia-Pacific, Europe and North America.
-While the themes are common to each day, the speakers and angles differ.
-Attendees can watch all the sessions live, and also access them on demand.
+The summit covered three geographical regions: Asia-Pacific, Europe and North America.
+While the themes were common to each region, the speakers and angles differed.

 The pandemic accelerated underlying trends such as the move to digital, the need to be resilient and sustainable and the dangers of misinformation undermining trust in institutions and processes.
 The rise of stakeholder capitalism, which believes business should serve customers, suppliers, workers and communities as well as shareholders is both a challenge and an opportunity for the commercial legal profession.
 But as the chief executive Lebecome more politicised, the role of commercial legal leaders, who have traditionally been apolitical, becomes unclear.

 Should legal leaders intervene to make a difference?
 And if so, what does that intervention look like?
 What strategies and tools are available to them to be effective as leaders in this complex environment?

 This virtual summit gathered law firm leaders, general counsel, academics and other business innovators, to discuss the role commercial lawyers should play in addressing some of the dilemmas facing business and society in 2021.

 In-house teams shake off ‘stuck in legal’ stereotype.

 Plus: How Bank of America’s David Leitch learnt to be nimble in a crisis.